ICOS-Carbon-Portal/pylib/docs/index.md

 # Welcome to the ICOS Carbon Portal Python Library

 ## ICOS
-The Integrated Carbon Observation System, ICOS, is a European-wide greenhouse gas research infrastructure.
+The Integrated Carbon Observation System (ICOS) is a European-wide greenhouse gas research infrastructure.
 ICOS produces standardised data on greenhouse gas concentrations in the atmosphere, as well as on carbon fluxes between the atmosphere, the earth and oceans.
 This information is being used by scientists